ProgerXP/Notepad2e/README.md

 * `SaveOnLoseFocus`

 ### [NEW] Open Next/Previous
-File > Open Next/Previous commands allow opening files going before/after current in the currently opened file's directory (this is determined by regular name sorting, it doesn't depend on how Explorer or Open Dialog sorts files). #43
+File > Open Next/Previous commands allow opening files going before/after the currently opened file in its directory #43 based on last used Open/Save File Dialog filter (`Any, *.*` by default, see #258) #277.

 These commands have no hotkeys but they can be added as buttons to the toolbar.

+**Notes:**

+* File position is determined by sorting the file list by name.
+It doesn't depend on how Explorer or Open Dialog sort files.
+* `FindFirstFile()` doesn't support multiple `;`-separated filters like File Dialogs do.
+If such a filter was used, these buttons will not work.

 ### Default Save Extension
 When saving, new file's extension is determined first by `DefaultExtension` setting (as in *Notepad2*) but if current file was previously opened from or saved to disk then its old extension is used as the default (even if that extension is empty). #17